No More Heroes (series)

 No More Heroes (ノーモア★ヒーローズ, Nō Moa Hīrōzu) is an action-adventure hack and slash video game series developed by Grasshopper Manufacture and was created by Goichi Suda, also known by his nickname Suda51.
 The series' title comes from the album title No More Heroes, which was released by the British punk band The Stranglers.
-The games follows Travis Touchdown, a fan of video games, anime, manga and wrestling who wins a beam katana in an auction, from which he inadvertently becomes involved in the United Assassins Association and forced to kill assassins higher in rank to prevent other assassins from targeting him.
+The games follows Travis Touchdown, a fan of video games, anime, manga and wrestling who wins a beam katana in an auction, through which he inadvertently becomes involved in the United Assassins Association and is forced to kill assassins higher in rank to prevent other assassins from targeting him.

 A total of five No More Heroes titles have been released worldwide.

 Gameplay

 Throughout the games, the player controls the character Travis Touchdown.
 The first game has a free roaming world, allowing Travis to move around on foot or on his modified scooter, the "Schpeltiger".
-Gameplay is open-ended, with the condition that the player must kill the top ten assassins to make the storyline progress.
-There are numerous part-time job side quests to earn money which can be spent on weapons, training sessions, clothes and video tapes.
+The gameplay is open-ended, with the condition that the player must kill the top ten assassins to make the storyline progress.
+There are numerous part-time job side quests to earn money which can be spent on weapons, training sessions, clothes and videotapes.
 In several of the games, money is also required to compete in a Ranking fight with one of the top assassins.
 In No More Heroes 2: Desperate Struggle, the open world is replaced by a map screen, and the minigames that Travis can do to gain money and become stronger are 8-bit style games, in genres including action, puzzle, and racing.